DevAdarshAnurag/OCR-application/README.md

 # OCR-application
-Android application to extract text in images into a text file.
+Android application to extract text in images as JSON.

 This application uses Ocr space api for image to text conversions.